-- a. the appointment, suspension and dismissal of Directors; - b. the approval of certain resolutions of the Board concerning a material change to the identity or the character of the Company or its business; - c. the reduction of the Company's issued share capital through a decrease of the nominal value, or cancellation, of shares in its capital; - d. the adoption of the Company's statutory annual accounts; - e. the appointment of the Dutch independent auditor to examine the Company's statutory annual accounts; - f. amendments to the Articles of Association; - g. approving a merger or demerger by the Company, without prejudice to the authority of the Board to resolve on certain types of mergers and demergers if certain requirements are met; and - h. the dissolution of the Company.
+- 1. the appointment, suspension and dismissal of Directors; - 2. the approval of certain resolutions of the Board concerning a material change to the identity or the character of the Company or its business; - 3. the reduction of the Company's issued share capital through a decrease of the nominal value, or cancellation, of shares in its capital; - 4. the adoption of the Company's statutory annual accounts; - 5. the appointment of the Dutch independent auditor to examine the Company's statutory annual accounts; - 6. amendments to the Articles of Association; - 7. approving a merger or demerger by the Company, without prejudice to the authority of the Board to resolve on certain types of mergers and demergers if certain requirements are met; and - 8. the dissolution of the Company.